Interested in joining the SJ Knights Family?

 Guidelines For Admission To St. Joseph Catholic School

-• Transitional Kindergarteners (Alpha-K) must be four (4) years old by September 1, 2023.
-(Birth and Baptismal Certificates required)
+• Transitional Kindergarteners (Alpha-K) must be four (4) years old by September 1, 2026.
+(Birth and Baptismal Certificates – if applicable – required at interview)

-• Kindergarteners must be five (5) years old by September 1, 2023.
-(Birth and Baptismal Certificates required)
+• Kindergarteners must be five (5) years old by September 1, 2026.
+(Birth and Baptismal Certificates – if applicable – required at interview)

 • Grades 1-8: Previous report card must be submitted